 Severn Trent Environmental Protection Scheme (STEPS)

 Agrismart provides Water Management aimed at providing an ROI of around 36 months.
 Agrismart’s water management is over 75% self-sustainable.
-Providing an alternative source of water to mains incorporating rainwater harvesting, zero energy pump, water treatment, water storage and water system installation.
+Providing an alternative source of water to mains incorporating rainwater harvesting, zero energy pump, water treatment, water storage, water tanks and water system installation.
 Providing your agricultural business with a complete agricultural water management solution and alternative to mains water.